rust-lang/book/nostarch/chapter18.md

 `approve` methods return new instances rather than modifying the struct they’re called on, so we need to add more `let post =` shadowing assignments to save the returned instances.
-We also can’t have the assertions about the draft and pending review posts’ contents be empty strings, nor do we need them: we can’t compile code that tries to use the content of posts in those states any longer.
+We also can’t have the assertions about the draft and pending review posts’ contents be empty strings, nor do we need them: We can’t compile code that tries to use the content of posts in those states any longer.
 The updated code in `main` is shown in Listing 18-21.